Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 <!--- TODO: maybe make the following a footnote to improve flow --->
 Our estimate is thus based on the assumption that at least one DOT🡘ETH bridge bridge is a success.
 This is the same reason we chose 15 minutes (+ 24 minutes ranDAO [^randao] for Snowbridge) as a reference latency, given that such latency is offered by competitors like Stargate and Optimism, and even lower for trusted bridging setups.

-A comparison, using data from 19 June 2024, is available here: [Cost Analysis Spreadsheet](https://docs.google.com/spreadsheets/d/1PRea58H84NpxHeJirpl8KUikfqFLYvVr8l70OFrTxX4).
-From it, we expect an average of 3'054 transactions per day, or 1'115'000 transactions per year.
+A comparison, using data from 31 August 2024, is available here: [Cost Analysis Spreadsheet](https://docs.google.com/spreadsheets/d/1PRea58H84NpxHeJirpl8KUikfqFLYvVr8l70OFrTxX4).
+From it, we expect an average of 2'646 transactions per day, or 965'790 transactions per year.

-**Result:** *The estimated cost saving from switching from MMRs to MMBs is in the range of $1'306'000/year - $1'977'000/year.*
+**Result:** *The estimated cost saving from switching from MMRs to MMBs is in the range of $1'069'000/year - $1'397'000/year.*
 <!-- *At a subsidization level of ..., this represents an annual cost saving of ... to the Polkadot treasury.* -->

 ## How the MMB data structure looks like